volodymyrprokopyuk/kotlin-sdp/README.md

   a single, unambiguous, authoritative representation within the system.
 The modification of any single element of the system does not require a change in other logically unrelated elements
-- **Information Hiding**.
+- **Information hiding**.
 One piece of code that calls another piece of code should not know internals about that other piece of code.
 This make it possible to change internal parts of the called piece of code without being forced to change the calling piece of code accordingly.
 Expose as little as possible of the internal implementation